Sparkling Water Brands Continue Innovating

 As part of its new oat milk latte line, Pop & Bottle previewed the Double + Nootropics line, which accompanies three other flavors which contain added antioxidants, collagen, and adaptogens respectively.

 Launching at the show, startup Brainiac showed a line of drinkable yogurts positioned as “brain food for kids.”
 The brand makes use of natural ingredients intended to aid mental function, such as Omega-3s DHA and ALA and Choline.
-The company told BevNET the nutrients are sourced from salmon, broccoli, liver, and eggs and blended with yogurt to create a smooth flavor.
+The company told BevNET the nutrients are equivalent to the amounts found in salmon, broccoli, liver, and eggs.
 The drinkable line includes strawberry, strawberry banana, mixed berry, and cherry vanilla flavors which are available in individual 7 oz. bottles or 4-packs of 4 oz. bottles.
 The company also makes cups and yogurt sticks.